cstettler/ddd-cebolla/README.md

 technology-independent as possible, imposing as little code dependency to ddd-cebolla as possible on the project application core code.

+## Requirements

+This project requires Java 11 or higher.

 ## Utilities